xiangxiangzhuyi/Cardiologists-like-computer-aided-interpretation-framework/README.md

 ## 1. The related code of the cardiologists-like computer aided interpretation framework of ECG is in the folder "code".

-## 2. Some ECG examples are shared in the folder "ECG_data". you can use numpy.load() to access the data.
+## 2. Some ECG examples are shared in the folder "ECG_data".
+These data have been anonymized. you can use numpy.load() to access the data.

 sinoatrial block (SA block.npy)